Child and Dependent Care Expense Tax Credit

-You have qualifying dependent under the age of 13 as of December 31.
-A child of divorced or separated parents or parents living apart, who might not be able to claim a child as a dependent, this child can still be treated as a qualifying person for the dependent and child care tax credit if:
+You have a qualifying dependent under the age of 13 as of December 31.
+If you have a child of divorced or separated parents or parents living apart, this child can still be treated as a qualifying person or dependent if:

 - The child was under age 13 as of Dec.
-31, or was either physically or mentally unable to care for herself or himself
+31 or was either physically or mentally unable to care for herself or their self

 - The child received over half of the support during the tax year from one or both parents.
 The parents must be legally separated under a decree of divorce or separate maintenance, separated under a written separation agreement, or have lived apart at all times during the last 6 months of the calendar year

-- The child was in the custody of one or both parents for more than half the year and the taxpayer was the child's custodial parent (Please read this IRS publication 501 for more details on who a custodial parent is)
+- The child was in the custody of one or both parents for more than half the year and the taxpayer was the child's custodial parent.
+Read this IRS Publication 501 for more details on who a custodial parent is.